validcube/Salad-API-Documentation/wiki/profile.md

 ```

 > Get the user's profile information
+* email: Get the user's email address.
+* extensions: Get the user's linked 3rd-party account like minecraft, paypal
+* id: Get the user's account identifier or ID.
+* lastacceptedTermsOfService: Get the user's last accepted Terms of Service.
+* lastSeenApplicationVersion: Get the user's last seen application version.
+(Use during Alpha phase)
+* pendingTermsVersion: (?)
+* username: Get the username of the authenticated user.
+* viewedReferralOnboarding: Get the user's viewed referral onboarding page.
+(Use during first sign up phase)

 If the user's sAccessToken had expired, the API will return "try refresh token" text instead